Table of Contents

 Make sure that the breeder can give you the whole medical background of the dog and the dog's parents.

 What are those dog breeds?
 So, does this condition hurt?
 Can dogs live a long life with this disease?
 We will answer those questions.

 But first, let's discuss what is Patellar Luxation in dogs.

 Patellar Luxation is a condition where the patella has slipped out of its usual location.
 It is one of the most common hindlimb orthopedic pathologies in dogs and can also be seen in other mammals as well.

-The patella or also known as the kneecap is located on your dog's femur bone.
+The patella, also known as the kneecap, is located on your dog's femur bone.
 Luxating means ‘dislocated‘ or ‘out of place‘.